kgisl/pythonFDP/lab/InsertSortTDD.md

 2. Use appropriate names for the variables so the code is self-explanatory.
 Additional comments may also be included to further explain the code
 3. Share with me your code through `repl.it` even prior to coming to class
 4. In the same file, clearly mark the code corresponding to the various steps that I have detailed above
-5. Use CyberDojo to document your progress and write test cases for validation
+5. AlternatiUse CyberDojo to document your progress and write test cases for validation
 	- Use [http://cyberdojo1.kgfsl.com/id_join/show](http://cyberdojo1.kgfsl.com/id_join/show) link and the session ID EUUPUS

 ## Pre-requisites